ohsevin/VivumLab/docs/FAQ-Troubleshoot.md

 We assume you know or understand the basics of:
     - your server operating system
     - your client operating system
-    - Accessing via SSH
+    - Access via SSH
     - Pointing your domain ('A' record) to the required IP address

 ## FAQs

 ### Does VivumLab cost anything?

 No, and as long as it remains open source, it never will.
 If you paid money for this service, get your money back.

-### Why fork VivumLab?
+### Why did we fork HomeLabOS?
-VivumLab is a great project but while we are very similar, we differ in some core values and (general) project direction.
-VivumLab is an alternative to VivumLab, not a replacement; We would like to suggest that you test both projects and see which one suits you; everyone is different and deserves the freedom to choose.
+HomeLabOS is a great project, and while we are very similar, we differ in some core values and (general) project direction.
+VivumLab is an alternative to HomeLabOS, not a replacement; We would like to suggest that you test both projects and see which one suits you; everyone is different and deserves the freedom to choose.
+If you decide to stick with VivumLab, then Welcome to the community; lets do some amazing things together.

 ### VivumLab and Open Source
 We just want to start by saying open source is very important, a free (as in freedom) internet, is something worth protecting.
 That being said, you may have noticed that some of the services we provide are open source, and some are not; while VivumLab advocates for and prefers open source projects, we undestand that sometimes a closed source project is required or desired by the user.
 The least we can do is keep VivumLab open source and free for further generations to come.